mcskinner/rust-rt/src/README.md

 I've done everything object oriented so far, but maybe that's not the best fit for the language.

+I actually had to refactor this later to an `Intersections` object of its own.
+The type management got out of hand with the plain `Vec`.

 ### Moving toward borrowing

 I keep getting warnings about cloning.
 I'd probably have formed a habit of slapping Clone and Copy derives on everything if Vec had allowed the implicit.